BOOK SUMMARY: THE BODY KEEPS THE SCORE

 This book is a history of his career as a psychiatrist, researcher and therapist and as such, becomes a history of the mental health field over the last 30+ years.
-I began practice over 40 years ago so remember many of the changes impacting the field that he discusses.
-I can recall the same excitement he shares at being able to use medications like the early antidepressants to help people.
-I also agree about what has been lost with the reductionist view of mental illness as a brain disease treated by drugs to fix a chemical imbalance, a theory that is still a part of our culture.
-I learned more about the history of the DSM, its profit-rather than research-driven impetus, and why he was not successful in getting Child Developmental Trauma in the DSM V, after overwhelming research showing child mental illness has adverse experiences as its cause and strong national support from child clinicians.
-Others shared his helpful explanation of the loss of self through trauma.
-He recognizes the value of language but emphasizes the greater importance of action, connecting this to the powerless, trapped, or frozen condition that is trauma's imprint on the brain.
+I (Bonnie) began practice over 40 years ago so remember many of the changes and their impact on our the field.
+I recall the same excitement he shares at being able to use medications early such as the early antidepressants to help people.
+I also agree about what we as a field have lost with the reductionist view of mental illness as a brain disease.
+This led to primarily treatment by drugs to fix a chemical imbalance, now debunked but still a part of our culture.
+Here’s what he lists as losses from this paradigm shift (p.
+38):

 a) We have the capacity to heal each other that is equal to our capacity to destroy